Skip to main content

 High SHBG Scenarios

 When SHBG is high, a smaller portion of your hormones is bioavailable.
 For a man, this can lead to symptoms of hypogonadism, such as fatigue, low libido, and difficulty maintaining muscle mass, because his total testosterone is effectively locked away.
-For a woman, particularly one in perimenopause or post-menopause, elevated SHBG can reduce the already declining levels of and estradiol, potentially impacting mood, bone density, and sexual health.
+For a woman, particularly one in perimenopause or post-menopause, elevated SHBG can reduce the already declining levels of free testosterone and estradiol, potentially impacting mood, bone density, and sexual health.
 It is a state of hormone scarcity.

-Your are one of the most powerful tools you have to modulate this system.
+Your dietary choices are one of the most powerful tools you have to modulate this system.
 The foods you consume send constant signals to your liver, the factory that produces SHBG.
 By understanding how different dietary inputs instruct your liver, you can begin to influence your long-term SHBG levels and, by extension, your hormonal well-being.

 Intermediate